 Best-selling author Kristen Houghton, who calls this condition “manolescent”, explains “Responsibility is a bad word to them and denotes the dreaded territory known as adulthood.
 They live to have fun.”

 She adds “Becoming an adult is a frightening prospect.
 After all, we become our parents in a way (no matter how much we don’t want to) by becoming responsible.
 With responsibility comes some sort of personal sacrifice; we do have to have a job, we do have to make car and credit card payments.

-The Wendy syndrome
+The Wendy Syndrome

 Although men are most likely to experience this particular syndrome, women are more likely to “mother” their partners and enable such men to avoid all responsibilities.
-This phenomenon, usually experienced by women, is known as the Wendy syndrome.
+This phenomenon, usually experienced by women, is known as Wendy’s syndrome.
 ‘The Wendy’ refers to someone who desperately needs to please and satisfy another person, especially her partner or children.

 The Wendys often unknowingly encourage their Peter Pans to avoid responsibilities and remain immature.
 These women may offer unending emotional support, take decisions for the irresponsible men and clean up their messes.

 But that’s not all.
-Different characters from the fictional story may also appear in their real life relationships.
+Different characters from the fictional story may also appear in their real-life relationships.
 The study adds “Other characters take their parts -Tinker Bell, Tiger Lily, and Little Lost Boys.
 Peter’s infidelities belie a firm attachment to his Wendy/mother whilst she depends upon him for protection from forbidden impulses.”

 Have you ever felt that ‘adulting’ is too hard?
 When you just wanted to let go of all responsibilities and do whatever you feel like without worrying about your responsibilities or the consequences and repercussions.
 This is what life is like for Peter Panners every single day.

-Here are a few common characteristics of this syndrome according to GoodTherapy:
+Here are a few common characteristics of this syndrome

 1. Failure to launch